jparras/drl_classes/README.md

 The following examples and exercises correspond to some basic ideas needed to understand the basics of RL:
 * [Multi-armed bandit](/basics/multi_armed_bandit.ipynb), which is devoted to implementing the epsilon-greedy algorithm, and how to use it to solve the multi-armed bandit problem.
 * [Stationary distribution of an MP](/basics/stationary_distribution_MP.ipynb), which is devoted to computing the stationary distribution of a Markov Process (MP).
+* [Gym interface example](/basics/cliff_gym.ipynb), which is devoted to showing how to use the Gym interface to create your own RL environments.
 * [Bellman fixed point for PE](/basics/bellman_PE.ipynb), which is devoted to implementing the Bellman fixed point equations for policy evaluation (PE) in a simple MDP.
 * [Bellman fixed point for PE in a Random Walk](/basics/bellman_PE_rw.ipynb), is similar to the previous code, but using a Random Walk with terminal states as the MDP.
 * [Bellman random Policy Search](/basics/bellman_PS.ipynb), which is devoted to finding the optimal Bellman Policy using random search.
+* [Bellman random Policy Search in the Cliff](/basics/bellman_PS_cliff.ipynb), which is similar to the previous code, but using the Cliff problem as the MDP.
 * [Optimal policy using Bellman Equations](/basics/bellman_opt.ipynb), which is devoted to finding the optimal policy by solving the Bellman Equations in a simple case of discrete actions.
 * [The recycling robot](/basics/recycling_robot.ipynb), which is devoted to finding the optimal policy by solving the Bellman Equations.
+* [MDP simple example](/basics/two_state_example.ipynb), which is devoted to showing how to compute the basic elements of an MDP.

 ## Classic RL
 The following examples and exercises correspond to some classic RL algorithms, including iterative methods, tabular methods, and linear function approximation methods: